logo

 Break down the guesstimate just like you would a market sizing case.
 Let's revisit the churn example: "$4.3M in potential revenue loss from the top 10% of at-risk customers."

-- Start with the total customer base:
+1. Start with the total customer base: 500k customers.

-customers churning per quarter. - Define the segment: The model is looking at the "top 10%" of at-risk customers.
+3. Define the segment: The model is looking at the "top 10%" of at-risk customers.
 This is a bit ambiguous.
-Let's assume this means the
+Let's assume this means the 10% of all customers who have the highest churn probability.
+That's 50k customers.

-50k customers * $100/customer = $5M
+5. Calculate the potential loss: 50k customers * $100/customer = $5M.

-.
+6. Compare and Conclude: Our guesstimate is $5M.
+The model's output is $4.3M.
 These numbers are very close.
 The logic is sound.
 The model's output is credible.

 How to Train Your "Gut Feel" for Data